Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 You can 'lock' then 'unnlock' using the GUI (ZFS MASTER plugin) without needed the password (provided you haven't deleted it from /root)

 Copying Files Over from existing unencrypted share
 ------------------

-Suggest existing share is renamed, new dataset created then rsyc the files over
+Suggest existing share is renamed and the new dataset created then rsyc the files over

 ```text-x-sh
 rsync -av --stats --progress /mnt/user/general/ /mnt/user/general